UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: Zoom

-    - The course is run over Zoom.
-You should have gotten an email with the links
+    - You should have gotten an email with the links
+    - Main room for lectures (recorded)
+    - Breakout rooms
-    - There will be a zoom for the lectures, and several zooms for the exercises, including a silent room for those who just want to work on their own without interruptions.
+      - exercises, including a silent room for those who just want to work on their own without interruptions.
+      - help
-    - The exercises will be done in the separate sessions.
+    - The **lectures and demos will be recorded**, but **NOT the exercises**.
-    - When you join the Zoom meeting, use your REAL NAME.
-    - The lectures and demos will be recorded, but NOT the exercises.
-If you ask questions during the lectures, you may thus be recorded.
-If you do not wish to be recorded, then please keep your microphone muted and your camera off during lectures and write your questions in the Q/A document (see more information below about the collaboration documents which are also listed above).
+      - If you ask questions during the lectures, you may thus be recorded.
+      - If you do not wish to be recorded, then please keep your microphone muted and your camera off during lectures and write your questions in the Q/A document (see more information below about the collaboration documents which are also listed above).
+    - Use your REAL NAME.
-    - Please MUTE your microphone when you are not speaking and use the “Raise hand” functionality under the “Participants” window during the lecture.
-Please do not clutter the Zoom chat.
-Behave politely!
+    - Please MUTE your microphone when you are not speaking
+    - Use the “Raise hand” functionality under the “Participants” window during the lecture.
+    - Please do not clutter the Zoom chat.
+    - Behave politely!

 .. admonition:: Q/A collabration document